 Once you’re done with this guide, you will be able to:

-• Monitor traffic to your application on our simple dashboard
+• Analyze traffic to your application

 • Keep track of errors, response times and payload sizes